-When setting up your hardware you must do the following before sending me a message:
+When setting up your hardware PLEASE do the following before sending me a message:

 - Be sure to install 3 jumpers on the CNC Shield for each stepper driver.
-I have added a photo showing the jumpers.
+There's a photo showing the jumpers.

 - You must use the GRBL version pointed to in the link below.
-Replace the "config.h" file with the one I provide which has the correct features enabled before you compile and download from the Arduino IDE.
+Replace the "config.h" file with the one provided which has the correct features enabled before you compile and download from the Arduino IDE.
 IF YOU FAIL TO PERFORM THIS STEP, the robot will draw at a 45 degree angle.
 The library config.h file you should replace is in the PC directory MyDocuments/Arduino/libraries/grbl-servo-master.
 I don't know which directory for Apple users.
 Double check this step before concluding that this design is broken because your robot prints at 45 degrees.

-- Set the GRBL parameters to the settings that I provide in one of the photos.
+- Set the GRBL parameters to the settings that are provided in one of the photos.
 This step is missing from the otherwise excellent instructions.
 You must do this or the robot will not work.

 My drawing robot is modified version of this one

 Upload GRBL to your Arduino Uno using these instructions

 https://github.com/grbl/grbl/wiki/Compiling-Grbl (Ignore references to GRBL V1.1)

 You must copy the config.h which I supply here to the directory where GRBL resides and then do the upload.
 The new config.h will be used for the compile of the GRBL code.

 Inkscape Drawing Software